jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 ![pdf with comments after h2a](https://github.com/jfriedlein/h2a_pdf-highlightedText_to_annotation/blob/main/guide/pdf%20with%20comments%20before%20h2a.png)

 ### GUI
-1. Start h2a GUI from the python script h2a_GUI.py.
+1. Start h2a GUI (python script h2a_GUI.py).
 Options:
-- run executables available for Windows and Linux (see "Releases", no Python installation or packages required, but currently slow on startup)
+- run executable available for Windows and Linux (see "Releases", no Python installation or packages required, but currently slow on startup)
 - run vbs script (opens GUI directly)
 - run batch script (opens command terminal, which shows possible error messages)
 - open a terminal, change the directory "cd" to the folder with the h2a code, and start the GUI with "python h2a_GUI.py":